lgomezt/lgomezt.github.io/README.md

 2. Navigate to "Pages" in the left sidebar
 3. Under "Source", select "GitHub Actions"
 4. The workflow will automatically deploy on every push to `main`

-### Manual Deployment

-If you prefer to deploy manually:

-1. Build the project: `npm run build`
-2. The `dist` folder contains the static files
-3. You can deploy the `dist` folder contents to GitHub Pages